 D-510-6: Fingerprint Procedures

-If verification cannot be made based on a customer's name, the secure site user instructs the VR staff to submit a completed and signed VR1510, using the standard encryption method, to the State Office Program Specialist for Employment Re-entry, Work Experience and Proprietary Schools to complete a fingerprint search request.
+If verification cannot be made based on a customer's name, the secure site user instructs the VR staff to submit a completed and signed VR1510, using the standard encryption method, to the State Office Program Specialist(s) for CCH to complete a fingerprint search request.

-The state office program specialist reviews the VR1510 and the case to ensure that all policies have been followed.
+The state office program specialist(s) for CCH reviews the VR1510 and the case to ensure that all policies have been followed.

 VR staff helps the customer schedule the fingerprinting appointment at https://uenroll.identogo.com/ using the service code provided by the state office program specialist.